-A few weeks ago I preached a sermon about gardening.
-(Fair warning: If you heard my sermon, some of this is going to sound familiar.)
-The sermon was based on a lecture Leonard Sweet gave when he was in town earlier this year, describing the interaction between God and humankind in Genesis 2.
+A few weeks ago I gave a talk about gardening.
+It was based on a lecture Leonard Sweet gave when he was in town earlier this year, describing the interaction between God and humankind in Genesis 2.

 Taking a deep dive into the text, Sweet conjured up an image of God sitting in the dirt, making mud pies.
 Not coincidentally, the word for humankind in the passage [adam] shares the same root as the Hebrew word that is used for dirt or ground [adamah].

 Now here’s why any of this matters: In our first encounter with God, we find him working the soil and bringing forth life (us).
 From day one, you and I and all of humankind have been tied to the process of growing things from the earth.
 In other words, the concept of becoming growers again is in our spiritual DNA.

 In the Genesis passage, we see the birth of the creative process and it’s happening through the union of matter [dirt] and Spirit [God-breathed].
 It’s literally at the intersection of heaven and earth.

 Why don’t we grow and create things anymore?

 You probably know what happens next in the Genesis story.
 God places Adam and Eve in the garden and tells them to “till it and keep it” (Gen. 2:25).
 For Sweet, this means that we have been called to do two things: Conceive things (till) and conserve things (keep).